Transforming Assessment is an ASCILITE SIG

 - Participate in events: keep up to date on our Web seminars.

-- View e-Assessment Exemplars: explore the assessment examples utilising a range of web 2.0 and virtual world technologies.
+- View e-Assessment Exemplars: explore the assessment examples utilising a range technologies.
 You will also find a collection of presentations and other documents relating to e-assessment.
 An Zotero database containing a citations relating to e-assessment is also available.

 - Read about the background, view project reports and outcomes documentation.

-The views expressed in the Fellowship, this website and our webinar sessions do not necessarily reflect the views of the Office for Learning and Teaching or the sponsoring institutions.
+The views expressed in the Fellowship, grant activities, this website and our webinar sessions do not necessarily reflect the views of the Office for Learning and Teaching or the sponsoring institutions.